DakshArora07/CaptureTheFlag-CMPT371/README.md

 ### Option 1: Hosting a New Game

-- In the main menu, click "NEW GAME"**
+- In the main menu, click **"NEW GAME"**
 - The application will display your IP address
 - Share this IP with players who want to join your game
 - Click "Start Game" to host the server and enter the waiting room
 - The game will automatically start once 4 players have joined

 ### Option 2: Joining an Existing Game

-1. **Click "JOIN GAME"** on the main menu
+- In the main menu, click **"JOIN GAME"**
-2. **Enter the host's IP address** in the provided field
+- Enter the host's IP address in the provided field
-3. **Click "Join"** to connect to the host's game
+- Click "Join" to connect to the host's game

 ## How to Play